brotatotes/bht-automation/bht gen 1/Matthew/Chapter 7/Matthew 7 25 bht.md

 # Matthew 7:25 Commentary Help Text

 ## BHT:
 In this verse, the commentary of Henry Alford highlights the significance of the "rock" as a recurring motif in Scripture, symbolizing the firm foundation of God.
-Jamieson Fausset Brown adds to this by emphasizing the need for a solid foundation in order to endure life's trials and challenges.
+Jamieson-Fausset-Brown adds to this by emphasizing the need for a solid foundation in order to endure life's trials and challenges.
 Philip Schaff further emphasizes that building upon Christ provides stability and security.
 Lastly, John Gill assures us that if we are built upon the rock of Christ, we are safe and able to withstand the storms of life without being shaken from our foundation.

 ## Choicest Commentary Quotes:
 ### Henry Alford: